 Together, we determine which skills your managers most need to develop.
 We then build a program around those skills.
 The number of skills is a function of the amount of time you are willing to invest in your leaders.

-To help people grow over time and practice the skills as they go, we recommend stretching the program over at least nine months, with monthly half-day, on-site workshops.
+To help people grow over time and practice the skills as they go, we recommend stretching the program over at least a year.
 Again, our focus is meeting your requirements.
 Duration and frequency can both be adjusted to accommodate your needs.

 Here’s What People Like Best